mroberts1/BOOTSTRA.386/manual/index.md

 "Fired already?"
 I nervously think as I follow the guy.

 "Alright, let me tell you the stakes."
-Chuck breathes and makes sure his voice is calm "The friday after next.
+Chuck breathes and makes sure his voice is calm "The Friday after next.
 I need to go back to Boston.
 They didn't like that software you have running.
 If I can't show them something they like, this project is canceled.
 We shut down the office.
 Everyone is fired."

 He stops for a second.